 Also included in the table within both loans and receivables and financial assets designated at fair value through profit and loss is collateral which CSi group holds against loans in the form of guarantees, cash and marketable securities.
 CSi group also mitigates its credit exposures on certain loans primarily with credit default swaps, which economically hedge the position and as such the notional on the relevant credit default swap has been included.
-For further information on the collateral and credit enhancements held against loans designated at fair value, refer to "Note 17 - Financial Assets and Liabilities Designated at Fair Value through Profit and Loss" in "Notes to the Financial Statements for the year ended 31 December 2017" of the 2017 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on the collateral and credit enhancements held against loans designated at fair value, refer to "Note 19 - Financial Assets and Liabilities Designated at Fair Value through Profit or Loss" in "Notes to the Financial Statements for the year ended 31 December 2018" on pages 86 to 87 (pages 88 to 89 of the PDF file) of the 2018 CSi Annual Report (as defined in the CSi Registration Document).

-Reverse repurchase agreements and securities borrowings are typically fullycollateralised instruments and in the event of default, the agreement provides CSi group the right to liquidate the collateral held.
+Reverse repurchase agreements and securities borrowings are typically fully-collateralised instruments and in the event of default, the agreement provides CSi group the right to liquidate the collateral held.
 Reverse repos are included either within securities or financial assets designated at fair value through profit and loss, based on the accounting methodology.
 These instruments are collateralised principally by government securities, money market instruments, corporate bonds and cash.
-CSi group monitors the fair value of securities borrowed and loaned on a daily basis with additional collateral obtained as necessary.
+CSi group monitors the fair value of securities borrowed and lent on a daily basis with additional collateral obtained as necessary.
 The fair value of the collateral has been included in the table above.
-For further information on the collateral and credit enhancements held against reverse repurchase agreements and securities borrowing refer to "Note 15 - Securities Borrowed, Lent and Purchased/Sold under Resale/Repurchase Agreements" in "Notes to the Financial Statements for the year ended 31 December 2017" of the 2017 CSi Annual Report.
+For further information on the collateral and credit enhancements held against reverse repurchase agreements and securities borrowing refer to "Note 16 - Securities Borrowed, Lent and Purchased/Sold under Resale/Repurchase Agreements" in "Notes to the Financial Statements for the year ended 31 December 2018" on page 84 (page 86 of the PDF file) of the 2018 CSi Annual Report (as defined in the CSi Registration Document).

-Included within Other (Financial assets designated at fair value through profit or loss) are failed purchases that arise when a transaction to purchase an asset has not met the conditions for sale accounting.
+Included within Other (Non-trading financial assets mandatorily at fair value through profit or loss) are failed purchases that arise when a transaction to purchase an asset has not met the conditions for sale accounting.
 CSi group typically holds collateral in the form of insurance or securities against the failed purchases.

 Collateral held against financial guarantees and loan commitments typically includes securities and letters of credit.
-For further information about the collateral and credit enhancements held against financial guarantees and loan commitments refer to "Note 36 - Guarantees and Commitments" in "Notes to the Financial Statements for the year ended 31 December 2017" of the 2017 CSi Annual Report.
+For further information about the collateral and credit enhancements held against financial guarantees and loan commitments refer to "Note 39 - Guarantees and Commitments" in "Notes to the Financial Statements for the year ended 31 December 2018" on pages 119 to 121 (pages 121 to 123 of the PDF file) of the 2018 CSi Annual Report (as defined in the CSi Registration Document).

-For further information on collateral held as security that CSi group is permitted to sell or repledge refer to "Note 39 -Assets Pledged or Assigned" of the 2017 CSi Annual Report.
+For further information on collateral held as security that CSi group is permitted to sell or repledge refer to "Note 42 - Assets Pledged or Assigned" in "Notes to the Financial Statements for the year ended 31 December 2018" on pages 158 to 159 (pages 160 to 161 of the PDF file) of the 2018 CSi Annual Report (as defined in the CSi Registration Document).